 “I can offer you an extra $10,000 if you sign the papers within 24 hours.”

 “I can offer you an extra $5,000 if you clean out the home before you leave.”

 This will give the seller room to feel like they’re negotiating with you and squeezing every last penny out of the deal when, in reality, you’re in control of negotiations the whole time.

 5. Don’t Provide Options; Give Your Expert Recommendation

-Maybe I’m alone in this, but I love when I go to a nice restaurant, ask for recommendations, and the waiter or waitress basically tells me what I should order.
+Maybe I’m alone in this, but I love when I go to a nice restaurant and ask for recommendations, and the waiter or waitress tells me what I should order.

-Better yet is when I’ve gone to restaurants with tastings menus and I don’t have to make any decisions about what I’ll be eating.
+Better yet, when I go to restaurants with tastings menus, I don’t have to decide what to eat.

 Just like the seller gets to trust you, the real estate expert.

 Maybe you have a “menu” of real estate services that you offer — buying for cash, selling on the MLS, listing homes, etc. But just because you offer all of those services doesn’t mean you should offer all of them to everyone.